kvendrik/fetch-restful/README.md

 const request = new FetchREST(GlobalRequestOptions);
 ```

-2. Use any of the request request methods using your newly created instance.
+2. Use any of the request methods using your newly created instance.

 ```ts
 await request.get('/users', QueryObject, RequestOptions);